whawty/libvirt-usb-hotplugd/README.md

 `/path/to/machines.d/`.
 In case a machine is found in the main config file as well as in the `machines.d` directory the latter will take precedence and overwrite the matchers found in the main configuration (they won't get merged together).

+## One last thing.

+There is a bit of a gotcha in the way libvirt-usb-hotplugd treats `<hostdev>` entries in the domain XML of virtual machines.
+It assumes that every `<hostdev>` entry with `type=usb` has been added by the daemon.
+This means if there are `<hostdev type=usb>` entries found in the current domain XML that reference a device that is no longer attached to the host it will detach the `<hostdev>` from the libvirt domain.
+This means you can not mix "statically" assigned `<hostdev type=usb>` entries with libvirt-usb-hotplugd. `<hostdev>` entries of any other type are ingored.
+Also machines that are not found in the configuration are ignored.